 Muppet Babies (1984-1991) was one of the few well-received Spinoff Babies conversions, partially because it was one of the first.
 Spinning off from The Muppet Show, the show's premise was a takeoff from a sequence in The Muppets Take Manhattan involving baby-versions of the characters, itself later referred to in an amusing callback.
 It also naturally spawned a side franchise of children's books.Aside from the original, and otherwise unseen Nanny character, it featured most of the big Muppet celebrities (Scooter's hitherto unknown sister Skeeter notwithstanding) discovering quite mundane things and approaching them in a precocious, childlike way — before completely blowing them out of proportion with their overactive imaginations.
 The Once an Episoderandom song and trademark gimmick of spliced Live Action Stock Footage (one of the main factors that has prevented it from getting an official DVD release) gave it a rather surreal quality, too.
 And despite being a Saturday morning spinoff, it managed to contain all the wit and intelligence of its predecessor.
 Some fans even prefer it to the original Muppet Show.Later seasons would feature guest appearances from other Muppet characters, including fan favorites Statler and Waldorf.
 The Babies also had a memorable appearance in Cartoon All-Stars to the Rescue.

-Also Miss Piggy in "Snow White and the Seven Muppets".
+Alpha Bitch: Miss Piggy, especially in "Snow White and the Seven Muppets".

 Ascended Extra: Rowlf, Scooter and Animal.
 They were hardly nobodies on The Muppet Show or in the first three movies, but for many, it was this show that firmly put them into core character territory with Kermit, Piggy, Fozzie and Gonzo.